 What are lids (also called caps, covers, and decks)?

 A lid is a bridge-type structure that spans over the gap of a sunken freeway or other transportation corridor.
-They are typically flat and built of concrete and steel.
+They are structurally similar to overpasses and are built with concrete or steel.
 They can be designed to support soil, trees, people, vehicles, and buildings.

 Why is this campaign happening now?

-The economics of building lids and the lack of redevelopable and vacant land in the city center is gaining awareness among the development community.
-This may spur private developers to lid I-5 on their own initiative – this happening with projects like Capitol Crossing in Washington, D.C and Fenway Center in Boston.
-While future public-private partnerships may be desirable or even necessary for future lid projects, infrastructure of this scale and importance to Seattle’s future must be held in public trust.
-By acting now to secure public ownership of future lid projects we can ensure an appropriate balance of amenities for residents.
+In addition, the economics of building lids and the lack of redevelopable and vacant land in the city center is gaining awareness among the development community.
+This may spur private developers to lid I-5 on their own, which is occurring with Capitol Crossing in Washington, D.C and Fenway Center in Boston.
+While future public-private partnerships may be desirable or even necessary for lidding I-5, projects of this scale and importance to Seattle’s future must be held in the public trust.
+By acting now to secure public ownership of future lid land we can ensure an appropriate balance of economic development and community benefit.

 Interstate 5’s structural elements such as overpasses and viaducts are over 50 years old, were not built to current seismic standards, and may require major rehabilitation.
-The freeway’s design is also outdated for current traffic patterns.
-Addressing I-5 is likely to become a major focus of the Washington State Department of Transportation (WSDOT) and the federal government as work is completed on the State Route 99 waterfront tunnel and the State Route 520 reconstruction over the next several years.
+The freeway’s design is also outdated for current traffic levels (an average of 288,000 vehicles per day).
+Dealing with I-5 deficiencies is likely to become a major focus of the Washington State Department of Transportation (WSDOT) and the federal government as work is completed on the State Route 99 waterfront tunnel and the State Route 520 reconstruction over the next several years.
 By working now to build a community-led vision and establishing the feasibility and necessity of lids we are getting in front of any future corridor plans.

 How much area could be lidded?